mirzafahad/mirzafahad.github.io/_posts/2025-10-16-unlock-gpu-power.md

 --     install path:       ...
 ```

-This is what it looks like in my machine:
+Here's what it looks like on my machine:

 ```bash
 Python 3: